webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 ## Detecting Congestion
 Before we can even resolve congestion we need to detect it.
 To detect it we use a congestion controller.
 This is a complicated subject, and is still rapidly changing.
-At a high level a congestion controller provides a bandwidth estimates given some inputs.
+New algorithims are still be published and tested.
+At a high level they all operate the same.
+A congestion controller provides a bandwidth estimates given some inputs.
 These are some of the possible inputs.

 * **Packet Loss** - Packets are dropped as the network becomes congested.
 * **Jitter** - As network equipment becomes more overloaded packets queuing will cause the times to be erratic.
 * **Round Trip Time** - Packets take longer to arrive when congested.
 Unlike Jitter the Round Trip Time just keeps increasing.
 * **Explicit Congestion Notification** - Newer networks may tag packets as at risk for being dropped to relieve congestion.

+These values need to be measured continuously during the call.
+Utilization of the network may increase/decrease so the available bandwidth could constantly be changing.

 ## Resolving Congestion
 Now that we have an estimated bandwidth we need to adjust what we are sending.
-How we adjust depends on what we are sending though.
+How we adjust depends on what kind of data we want to send.

 ### Sending Slower
+Limiting the speed at which you send data is the first solution to preventing congestion.
+The Congestion Controller gives you an estimate, and it is the senders responsibility to rate limit.

+This is the method used for most data communication.
+With protocols like TCP this is all done by the operating system and completely transparent to users and developers.

 ### Sending Less
+In some cases we can send less information to satisfy our limits.
+We also have hard deadlines on the arrival of our data, so we can't send slower.
+These are the constraints that Real-time media falls under.

+If we don't have enough bandwidth available we can lower the quality of video we send.
+This requires a tight feedback loop between your video encoder and congestion controller.